lvcabral/brs-engine/docs/limitations.md

   * No `Timed Metadata` support.
 * Video playback via `roVideoPlayer` is implemented, but with some limitations:
   * If the `roVideoPlayer` instance is destroyed the video keeps playing, make sure to call `.stop()` before discarding the object.
-  * The following methods aree not supported, implemented as mock: `setCGMS`, `setMaxVideoDecodeResolution`, `setTimedMetadataForKeys`, `getCaptionRenderer`
+  * The following methods are not supported, implemented as mock: `setCGMS`, `setMaxVideoDecodeResolution`, `setTimedMetadataForKeys`, `getCaptionRenderer`
-  * Check what formats (container and coded) can be used on each browser, using `roDeviceInfo.canDecodeVideo()`, to make sure your video can be played.
+  * Check what formats (container and codec) can be used on each browser, using `roDeviceInfo.canDecodeVideo()`, to make sure your video can be played.
+  * DASH streams are not yet supported.
 * The component `roUrlTransfer` is implemented with basic functionality but has some limitations:
-  * To make the **web app** access urls from domains other than the one it is hosted, add the domains to the `Content-Security-Policy` tag in `app/index.html`.
-  * The configuration above requires the web server called to respond with the proper header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+  * To make a **web app** access urls from domains other than the one it is hosted requires the server called to respond with the header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
   * The _async_ methods are actually synchronous and evaluated when `WaitMessage` or `GetMessage` are called.
   * If using _async_ methods make sure to use a `roMessagePort` instance per `roUrlTransfer`, do not share.
   * Custom/Self-Signed SSL certificates are not supported, the engine will use default browser client certificate database.